EthanNValencia/currency-converter-2023/README.md

 I need to decide on a specific charting library to use.
 It will need to be able to handle a significant number of data points.

-Implement some sort of testing on the front-end.
+Implement some sort of testing on the front-end (Selenium?).

 I want to see if I can use Kafka to setup a data stream that will show users who and what conversions were conducted in real time.
 I think this could look like a smaller banner that stretches across the bottom of the UI with conversions slowly moving across the screen.
 I'd probably want to limit this feature to the most recent 100(ish) conversions.